Targum Pseudo-Jonathan: Range of possible dates

 Earlier scholarship once posited that the TPsJ dated to the first century or earlier, although this approach has been widely abandoned.
 The Aramaic dialect used is late and TPsJ is likely the latest of the Pentateuchal Targums.
 Today, a wide variety of dates have been proposed for Targum Pseudo-Jonathan, ranging from the 4th to 12th centuries, although most date it to after the Islamic conquests and the upper boundary for the date of the text is the 13th century due to its citation in material from that time, specifically its repeated reference by Menahem Recanati (1250–1310, Papal State of Marche) in his Perush ʿAl ha-Torah.

 Earlier citations to the TPsJ are not known, and none exist in the works of Nathan ben Jehiel of Rome, who otherwise frequently cited the Palestinian Targums.
 A small number of academics in recent times have continued to date the TPsJ prior to the early Muslim conquests, including Robert Hayward, Paul V M Flesher, and Beverly Mortensen, who place the text between the late fourth century to the early fifth century.

 Terminus post quem

 A lower boundary for the date of TPsJ is given by references to certain external events, activities, and people.
 For example, TPsJ describes the six orders of the Mishnah, and the Mishnah dates to around 200.
 References can also be found to the city of Constantinople which was constructed in 324–330.
-Later still, the rendering of Genesis 21:21 in the TPsJ contains a polemic reducing the status of Ishmael and against Khadija (called Adisha in the text), the first wife of Muhammad, and a daughter of theirs name Fatima.
+Later still, the rendering of Genesis 21:21 in the TPsJ contains a polemic reducing the status of Ishmael and against Khadija (called Adisha in the text), the first wife of Muhammad, and a daughter of theirs named Fatima.
 As such, the current form of the targum must date to the mid-7th century at the earliest, although some argue that this material was inserted into an earlier core of the TPsJ at a later date with respect to its original composition.